SethSilverBeard/jira-awesomizer-defaults/README.md

 FAQs
 ----------
-1. Shouldn't JIRA have this already?
+1. **Shouldn't JIRA have this already?**

 Yes!
 But they don't.
 It's been 13 years since someone requested this feature: https://jira.atlassian.com/browse/JRASERVER-4812.
 Rather than wait umpteen more years, I've created one for everyone to use today.

-2. It's not working!
+2. **It's not working!**

 Try running it manually by clicking the TamperMonkey icon and "Manually execute Jira Awesomizer!".
 If this works, you probably need to update your `@include` directive in the script to match your JIRA website.
+Otherwise, please open an issue or send an e-mail to me (see screenshot above for my email)

-3. Can I exclude fields from getting a save button?
+3. **Can I exclude fields from getting a save button?**

 Yes, but you'll need to locally edit a line in the TamperMonkey script.
 Add the field name to the `excludedFields` variable at the top of the script.
 Currently excluded fields:
 ```javascript